elatov/elatov.github.io/_posts/2013-01-25-rhcsa-and-rhce-chapter-4-file-systems-and-such.md

 ### Device Encryption

 Now if we wanted to encrypt a file system we can also do that.
-From &#8220;<a href="https://access.redhat.com/knowledge/docs/en-US/Red_Hat_Enterprise_Linux/6/pdf/Installation_Guide/Red_Hat_Enterprise_Linux-6-Installation_Guide-en-US.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://access.redhat.com/knowledge/docs/en-US/Red_Hat_Enterprise_Linux/6/pdf/Installation_Guide/Red_Hat_Enterprise_Linux-6-Installation_Guide-en-US.pdf']);">Red Hat Enterprise Linux 6 Installation Guide</a>&#8220;:
+From "<a href="https://access.redhat.com/knowledge/docs/en-US/Red_Hat_Enterprise_Linux/6/pdf/Installation_Guide/Red_Hat_Enterprise_Linux-6-Installation_Guide-en-US.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://access.redhat.com/knowledge/docs/en-US/Red_Hat_Enterprise_Linux/6/pdf/Installation_Guide/Red_Hat_Enterprise_Linux-6-Installation_Guide-en-US.pdf']);">Red Hat Enterprise Linux 6 Installation Guide</a>":

 > **C.1.
 What is block device encryption?**
 >
 > Block device encryption protects the data on a block device by encrypting it.
-To access the device&#8217;s decrypted contents, a user must provide a passphrase or key as authentication.
-This provides additional security beyond existing OS security mechanisms in that it protects the device&#8217;s contents even if it has been physically removed from the system.
+To access the device's decrypted contents, a user must provide a passphrase or key as authentication.
+This provides additional security beyond existing OS security mechanisms in that it protects the device's contents even if it has been physically removed from the system.
 >
 > **C.2.
 Encrypting block devices using dm-crypt/LUKS**
 >
 > Linux Unified Key Setup (LUKS) is a specification for block device encryption.
 It establishes an on-disk format for the data, as well as a passphrase/key management policy.
 >
 > LUKS uses the kernel device mapper subsystem via the **dm-crypt** module.
-This arrangement provides a low-level mapping that handles encryption and decryption of the device&#8217;s data.
+This arrangement provides a low-level mapping that handles encryption and decryption of the device's data.
 User-level operations, such as creating and accessing encrypted devices, are accomplished through the use of the **cryptsetup** utility.
 >
 > **C.2.1.
 Overview of LUKS**
 >